 Some tarantulas can live communally, but the Mexican Fireleg is not one of those species.
 They’re quite territorial and should not be housed in an enclosure with others.
 In the wild, they only meet other members of their species when it’s time to mate.
 In captivity, it should be the same.

-Like all tarantula species, the MFT will molt occasionally.
+Like all arachnids, the Mexican Fireleg Tarantula will molt occasionally.
 They do this when their exoskeleton is not large enough to accommodate their growing body.
 They shed the exoskeleton to make way for a bigger one.
 Since this is a slow-growing spider, they will molt less frequently than other species.

 Before the molting starts, your spider will likely refuse food and water for a few days.
 In addition, they will also not eat a few days after to give their fangs time to harden.

-The MFTs are happy eating crickets and roaches but will eat small geckos if given a chance.
-As spiderlings, you should feed them twice a week with either a flightless fruit fly or a small cricket (pre-killed).
+Mexican Fireleg Tarantulas are happy eating crickets and roaches but will eat small geckos if given a chance.
+As spiderlings, you should feed them twice a week with either flightless fruit flies or small crickets (pre-killed).

 Juveniles can have three to four medium crickets or a medium roach once every week.